-Even if you have not retrieved your positive test result via the app, you can still warn your fellow human beings.
+Even if you have not retrieved your positive test result via the app, you can still warn fellow users.
 To do this, select the "Request TAN" procedure.
 The app will then prompt you to call the app hotline.
 A hotline worker will then ask you a few questions to make sure that you really have tested positive for coronavirus.
 This is to prevent false warnings being transmitted, either by accident or intentionally.
 Once you have answered these questions sufficiently, you will be asked for your mobile/telephone number and your name.
 This is so that you can be called back later and given what's called a TeleTAN to enter in the app.
 Your mobile/telephone number and your name will be temporarily stored for this purpose only and deleted after an hour at the latest.
-Immediately after your call, the hotline worker will generate your TeleTAN via a special access to the server system and then call you back to tell you your TeleTAN.
+Immediately after your call, the hotline worker will generate a unique TeleTAN via a special access to the server system and then call you back to tell you this TeleTAN.
 A TeleTAN is only valid for one hour and will therefore be deleted no later than one hour after it has been passed on to you.
-After a valid TeleTAN is entered in the app, it is transmitted to the server system for verification.
-Upon successful verification, the app receives a token from the server system, i.e. a digital access key that is stored in the app.
-Using this token, the app then requests a TAN from the server system.
+After a valid TeleTAN is entered in the app, it is transmitted to the server system.
+The TeleTAN thus makes it possible to check that a positive test result really does exist and thus prevent false alarms.
+The app then receives a token from the server system, as it does after a valid QR code is scanned (see "Retrieving a test result" in Section 6 b. above).